-VIII.
+XI.
 Other Matters/Question and Answer

 The Chairman proceeded to the Question and Answer portion.
-The Chairman then mentioned that "In line with the provisions of the Revised Corporation Code of the Philippines and the Code of Corporate Governance for Publicly-listed Companies, all stockholders of record as of June 23, 2023 are allowed to send questions to the office of the Corporate Secretary, and through the chat box of the virtual meeting.
-For those that will not be entertained due to time constraints, rest assured that we will respond to your questions after this Meeting."
-He then requested the Moderator of the ASM to read the following questions:
+The Chairman then mentioned that "In line with the provisions of the Revised Corporation Code of the Philippines and the Code of Corporate Governance for Publicly-listed Companies, all stockholders of record as of May 7, 2024 are allowed to send questions to the office of the Corporate Secretary, and through the chat box of the virtual meeting.
+For those that will not be entertained due to time constraints, rest assured that we will respond to your questions after this Meeting.".
+He then requested the Moderator of the ASM to read the questions.